MaxBrillant/GDSC-members-management/README.md

 ## Features

-- Add new members with their information such as name, email, and role.
+- Add new members with their information such as name, email, and role and store them on local storage.
 - Edit existing member details, including their name, email, and role.
 - Delete members from the list.
 - Responsive design that adapts to different screen sizes.